MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 - Strat_SP_gtc
 - SPO_Content
 localization_priority: Priority
-description: "Learn about administering SharePoint and OneDrive services in a multi-geo environment."
+description: "In this article, you'll learn about administering SharePoint and OneDrive services in a multi-geo environment."
 ---

 # Administering a multi-geo environment